GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Filename
 * The filename is what the generated PDF will be called when saved.
 For example, `My_Personal_Flyer.pdf`.
 * [Gravity Forms merge tags](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) are supported in the filename.
 Any mergetags will be converted to the appropriate value when the PDF is saved.
 For example, `{Name:3}_Personal_Flyer.pdf` will become `Gravity PDF_Personal_Flyer.pdf` if _Gravity PDF_ was entered into field 3 for the current entry.
+* If you use merge tags, either use a field marked required or include static text alongside the merge tag to prevent empty filenames.
 * If you have multiple PDFs configured on a single form, make sure the Filename is unique for each document, otherwise the [PDF Notification attachments]#notifications] and the [Always Save PDF](#always-save-pdf) feature won't work correctly.
 * The `.pdf` extension should be excluded from the filename field (but will be automatically removed if you add it).
 * While the following characters will be saved, they are automatically converted to an underscore when generating the PDF: `/ " * ? | :`.
 This is to prevent problems saving the PDFs to disk on some operating systems.

 ## Optional Fields